Human trafficking in the Maldives

+Background (2010)

-The Maldives is primarily a destination country for migrant workers from Bangladesh, and, to a lesser extent, India, some of whom are subjected to trafficking in persons, specifically forced labor.
-Some women are also subjected to forced prostitution.
-An unknown number of the 110,000 foreign workers currently working in the Maldives – primarily in the construction and service sectors – face fraudulent recruitment practices, confiscation of identity and travel documents, withholding or non-payment of wages, or debt bondage.
-Thirty thousand of these workers do not have legal status in the country, though both legal and illegal workers were vulnerable to conditions of forced labor.
-Diplomatic sources estimate that half of the 35,000 Bangladeshis in the Maldives went there illegally and that most of these workers are probably victims of trafficking.
+In 2010, the Maldives was primarily a destination country for migrant workers from Bangladesh, and, to a lesser extent, India, some of whom were subjected to trafficking in persons, specifically forced labor.
+Some women were also subjected to forced prostitution.
+An unknown number of the 110,000 foreign workers working in the Maldives - primarily in the construction and service sectors - faced fraudulent recruitment practices, confiscation of identity and travel documents, withholding or non-payment of wages, or debt bondage.
+Thirty thousand of these workers did not have legal status in the country, though both legal and illegal workers were vulnerable to conditions of forced labor.
+Diplomatic sources estimated that half of the 35,000 Bangladeshis in the Maldives went there illegally and that most of these workers were probably victims of trafficking.
 Migrant workers pay $1,000 to $4,000 in recruitment fees in order to migrate to the Maldives; such high recruitment costs increase workers’ vulnerability to forced labor, as concluded in a recent ILO report.

-A small number of women from Sri Lanka, Thailand, India, China, the Philippines, Eastern Europe, and former Soviet Union countries are recruited for forced prostitution in Malé, the capital.
-A small number of underage Maldivian girls reportedly are trafficked to Male from other islands for involuntary domestic servitude; this is a corruption of the widely acknowledged practice where families send Maldivian girls to live with a host family in Male for educational purposes.
+A small number of women from Sri Lanka, Thailand, India, China, the Philippines, Eastern Europe, and former Soviet Union countries were recruited for forced prostitution in Malé, the capital.
+A small number of underage Maldivian girls reportedly were trafficked to Male from other islands for involuntary domestic servitude; this is a corruption of the widely acknowledged practice where families sent Maldivian girls to live with a host family in Male for educational purposes.

-Trafficking offenders usually fall into three groups: families that subject domestic servants to forced labor; employment agents who bring low-skilled migrant workers to the Maldives under false terms of employment and upon payment of high fees; and employers who subject the migrants to conditions of forced labor upon arrival.
+Trafficking offenders usually fell into three groups: families that subjected domestic servants to forced labor; employment agents who brought low-skilled migrant workers to the Maldives under false terms of employment and upon payment of high fees; and employers who subjected the migrants to conditions of forced labor upon arrival.

-The Government of the Maldives does not comply with the minimum standards for the elimination of trafficking in persons; however, it is making significant efforts to do so.
+The Government of the Maldives did not comply with the minimum standards for the elimination of trafficking in persons; however, it made significant efforts to do so.
 Despite these efforts, the government lacks systematic procedures for identifying victims of trafficking among vulnerable populations, and during the reporting period it did not investigate or prosecute trafficking-related offenses or take concrete actions to protect trafficking victims and prevent trafficking in the Maldives.
 Therefore, the Maldives is placed on Tier 2 Watch List.
-After 30 years of one-party rule, the new government – formed in 2009 – is continuing to build the institutions of democratic governance.
+After 30 years of one-party rule, the new government - formed in 2009 - continued to build the institutions of democratic governance.